mlissner/michaeljaylissner.com/content/project-idea-community-curated-data-repository.md

 The solution to this problem is simple.
-A community needs to be built around curating the data and providing it in useful formats, and a repository of some sort needs to be made so people can download <em>and install</em> the data.
+A community needs to be built around curating the data and providing it in useful formats, and a repository of some sort needs to be made so people can download *and install* the data.
 Similar ideas have come up a few times in various formats.
 Most notably, Google has taken a stab at solving this with their <a href="http://www.google.com/publicdata/home" target="_blank">public data sets</a>, and back around the turn of the